postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 This SOAP endpoint changes numeric values into their text equivalents, for example changing the value "500" into "five hundred".

-> If you want to see other SOAP request examples, take a look at the [Public SOAP APIs](https://www.postman.com/cs-demo/workspace/public-soap-apis/overview) collection.
+> If you want to inspect more SOAP request examples, head to the [Public SOAP APIs](https://www.postman.com/cs-demo/workspace/public-soap-apis/overview) collection.

 ## Adding body data